SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-1.md

 3. Enter this command in Joule using natural language and run it:

+    ```
-    ```/cap-gen-app Create a maintenance notification app which contains a problem description and a number of the record, both should be strings.```
+    /cap-gen-app Create a maintenance notification app that contains a problem description and the record number, both of which should be strings.
+    ```

     ![](images_lobby/040_bas_command.png)

-4. Joule Code Assistant will generate an initial app.
+5. Joule Code Assistant will generate an initial app.

     Review the code and "accept" it.

     ![](images_lobby/041_bas_joule_accept.png)

-5. Once accepted, the generated code block will be applied to the project.
+6. Once accepted, the generated code block will be applied to the project.

     ![](images_lobby/042_bas_joule_result.png)

 ### Optional: Test your new basic application

-Also, the project does not yet have a data source and a UI, you can already test it.
+Also, the project does not yet have a data source and a UI, but you can already test it.

 1. Start the project by clicking "Run Configurations" on the left panel or the small icon at the top right.
 It will take a few seconds to start.